Family Man and Personal Life

 The Wilberfoss family moved from the village of Wilberfoss, near York, to Beverley in the mid-sixteenth century.
-William’s grandfather, also called William, moved from Beverley to Hull in the late seventeenth century and changed the spelling to Wilberforce.
+William’s grandfather, also called William, moved from Beverley to Hull in the late seventeenth century and changed the spelling of the family name to

 The Wilberforce Family

-Wilberforce’s eldest son was born in 1798 and was also called William.
-Wilberforce's second son, Robert Issac, was born in 1802 and went on to become Archdeacon of the East Riding.
-William’s third son, Samuel, was born in 1807.
-He was also a very religious man and a great public speaker.
-He later became Bishop of Oxford and was a member of the House of Lords.
-Wilberforce's youngest son, Henry William, was also born in 1807.
-He also followed a career in the church and became a Reverend.
-Elizabeth was born in 1799, but died in 1821, aged 32.
-The younger, Elizabeth, was born in 1801.
+Robert Issac, was born in 1802 and went on to become Archdeacon of the East Riding.
+Samuel, born in 1807, was also a very religious man and a great public speaker.
+He became Bishop of Oxford and was a member of the House of Lords.
+Wilberforce's youngest son,

-Throughout his life, Wilberforce wrote many letters and also kept a daily journal or diary.
-Many of the letters he wrote were to his family and friends and his diary contains his thoughts and feelings on his personal and political life.
+Throughout his life, Wilberforce wrote many letters and also kept a diary, discussing his thoughts and feelings about his personal and political life.

 Agonised - to be in serious pain or worried about something

 Archdeacon - high up clergyman